daniel-e/rust-captcha/README.md

 # RESTful CAPTCHA Service

 A RESTful CAPTCHA service written in Rust.
+The service generates images that can be embedded into web pages to protect them from being accessed by bots.
+The difficulty of the CAPTCHAs can be easily configured via a JSON file.

 ## Requirements